 XML Compare can be invoked using a choice of interfaces (simplified view)

-A comparison can be run programmatically, using Java, REST or .NET APIs or, alternatively, it can be user-driven via the command-line (see the Command-Line page), an oXygen plugin (after installation of the DeltaXML oXygen Adaptor) or a simple graphical user-interface (GUI).
+A comparison can be run programmatically, using Java, REST or .NET APIs.
+Alternatively, it can be user-driven via the command-line (see the Command-Line page), an Oxygen plugin (after installation of the DeltaXML Oxygen Adaptor) or a simple graphical user-interface (GUI).
 Note that the GUI is designed to help demonstrate some of the built-in capabilities of XML Compare, but it is not intended as a standalone productivity tool.